MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-add-ons.md

 # Use Intune Suite add-on capabilities

-Microsoft Intune Suite add-ons provide mission-critical advanced endpoint management and security capabilities.
-You can find Intune Suite add-ons in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) under **Tenant administration** > **Intune add-ons**.
-The **Summary** blade shows all Intune add-ons that have been released, a short description, and the status of the add-on.
+Microsoft Intune Suite provides mission-critical advanced endpoint management and security capabilities into Microsoft Intune.
+You can find add-ons to Intune in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) under **Tenant administration** > **Intune add-ons**.
+The **Summary** blade shows all available Intune add-ons, a short description, and the status of the add-on.
 Each add-on shows a status of either **Active** or **Available for trial or purchase**.

 Licenses for the Intune add-ons can be added for an additional cost to the licensing options that include Microsoft Intune or Microsoft Configuration Manager.
+For more information, see [Licenses available for Microsoft Intune](https://review.learn.microsoft.com/mem/intune/fundamentals/licenses.md).

 > [!NOTE]
 > Intune add-ons are currently not supported in Sovereign clouds.

-## Available add-ons capabilities
+## Available add-ons

 Some capabilities are available to buy as a standalone add-on.
 Other capabilities are only available with Intune Plan 2 or the Intune Suite.

 - **Microsoft Intune Plan 2**: Offers advanced endpoint management capabilities, including Remote Help and specialized devices management.
 - **Microsoft Intune Suite**: Unifies a series of mission-critical advanced endpoint management and security capabilities.
 The capabilities of the suite are integrated with Microsoft 365 and Microsoft Security across endpoint platforms for both cloud and on-premises co-managed devices.
 The Intune Suite includes all standalone capabilities and all capabilities that come with Intune Plan 2.

-The following table provides a list of add-on capabilities and how you can get them.
+The following table provides a list of add-on capabilities and associated Intune Plan.
+For information about Microsoft Intune Plans and pricing, see [Intune Plans and pricing](https://aka.ms/IntuneSuitePricing).

 |Capability|Standalone add-on|Intune Plan 2|Intune Suite|
 |:---|:---:|:---:|:---:|